 or narcissism, hedonism, and nihilism…

-- Food blogs.
-Jeez, if you haven’t seen the great ones, you are TOTALLY missing out.
+Food blogs.
+If you haven’t seen the great ones, you are missing out.
 They’re amazing and there’s some serious mud slinging thrown in for good measure occasionally.
 I only have a big toe wedged into that world and I’ll tell you, it’s work.
 Of course I love to cook, love reading recipes like they were entries in a forbidden diary, love planning parties, and eating, of course.
 The writing is so different for me, and I’ve struggled to find a “me” at all.
-I’m getting there, but sheesh, it’s hard work.
+I’m getting there, but it’s hard work.
 Think about it.
 Shopping and cooking all turns into blog material.
 Everything gets photographed.
-The lighting sucks, or I don’t know how to use a particular setting on my camera.
-I don’t take time to use great props (huh?) and how cold does that food get while I’m clicking away?
-Can you imagine the shrink bills to fix the RT when he hits 30 and realizes all his struggles are because his mom took photos of his food?
-It’s actually fascinating and I enjoy it quite a bit, but I’ve noticed that the hard core bloggers (whatever that means) sort of just keep a wide path around the food blog group.
+The lighting is awful, or I don’t know how to use a particular setting on my camera.
+I don’t take time to use great props, and how cold does that food get while I’m clicking away?
+Can you imagine the psycologist’s bills to fix the Resident Teen when he hits 30 and realizes all his struggles are because his mom took photos of his food?
+It’s actually fascinating and I enjoy it quite a bit, but I’ve noticed that the hard core bloggers sort of keep a wide berth around the food blog group.
 Funny thing is though, for all the maniacs that just want people to visit their blog…MY TECHNORATI RANKING WAS SO MUCH HIGHER on my food blog very early on with much fewer posts than this one has.
 It has a built in audience and foodies spend a lot of time on each others’ sites reading and commenting and developing community.
 Interesting, don’t you think?
 So much for the link train.
 I’d rather cook and write recipes.
 It’s constructive.

 So here’s my point.
-(Pull your drawers out of your crack and chill out) MEMES, AWARDS, and LINKS.
+MEMES, AWARDS, and LINKS.

-- Memes in content focused blogs can be interesting because content people only write content, and when you read their blogs on a regular basis, some people want to know more about the blogger.
+Memes in content focused blogs can be interesting because content people only write content, and when you read their blogs on a regular basis, some people want to know more about the blogger.
 (I’m trying to be understanding here.)
-Of course, a flyin’ finger could be considered a response.
+Of course, a flying finger could be considered a response.

 The minute we all decided to make our blogs public — and we do get that option — we were fair game.
 But I’m certainly not going to walk up to my neighbors and tell them that I don’t like the plant that’s blooming in the pot on their porch.
 Just because I drive by their houses each and every day, I don’t have to interact with them (they don’t appear to want anyone to smile and wave hello.
 Ever.
 I know this.) and I certainly would expect them to give me shit if I acted like an arrogant ass (arrogant entitlement abounds in Paradise).
 I do know how to keep my mouth shut when what is coming out of it just heats up the air (like now.)